duy-the-developer/vcr/README.md

 ## Description

-Tool to auto-generate reporting messages for instructors to paste into staff-chat because the leads can't be bothered to check github PR for correction statuses.
+Tool to auto-generate reporting messages for instructors to paste into staff-chat.
 The tool automatically pull the Github pull request and copy an except of the PR's status into the clipboard.

 ## Installation